jgalligan1993/Generating-Trend-Indicators-in-kdb/whitepaper.md

 It should be noted that a signal/trend indicator would not determine a trading strategy but would be analysed in conjunction with other factors.

-Below shows how simply you can apply indicator to memory table an automatically see the update table.
+Below shows how simply you can apply indicator to a in-memory table and automatically see the updated table.
-The below table is an example of some close information for bitcoin trading on Kraken.
-This in-memory table bitcoinKraken will be used to illustrate how top apply some of the indicators.
-In the example below sma for 2 and 5 periods will be shown.
-You will see the updated columns displayed in the table.
+The table below,"bitcoinKraken", is an example of some End Of Day information including high,low,open,close,volume  for bitcoin trading on Kraken.
+This in-memory table will be used to illustrate how to apply some of the indicators to a in-memory table and automatically see the updated table.
+In this example the simple moving average of the close price for 2 and 5 periods will be shown.
 ```q
 q)10#bitcoinKraken
 date       sym     exch   high   low    open   close  vol